Fall 2022, Mondays, Wednesdays, and Fridays 8:20-9:10 (section M), 9:20-10:10 (section K), and 10:20-11:10 (section E) in Charles Francis 008

 By the end of the course the student should be able to:

-Quizzes: The eleven quizzes are designed to gauge comprehension, analysis, and retention of readings and lectures.
-There is emphasis on learning from your mistakes, so there will be opportunities to answer questions again (or modified versions).
+Quizzes: The quizzes are designed to gauge comprehension, analysis, and retention of readings and lectures.
+There is emphasis on learning from mistakes, so there will be opportunities to answer questions again (or modified versions).
 Whenever you don’t know something, go back to your notes or the reading to identify what you misunderstood and how to avoid making a similar mistake again.
 Quizzes can be rescheduled if missing the regular time is unavoidable and the quiz is rescheduled as soon as possible, no later than when the quiz is reviewed in class.
 For planned absences this generally means taking the quiz earlier than the scheduled time.
 Quizzes must be taken in the classroom unless alternative arrangements are made.

 Exams: The midterm and final exams will be cumulative and will focus on retention, comprehension, and synthesis of points from the quizzes.